prashant-kikani/prashant-kikani.github.io/_posts/2021-12-24-unfairness.markdown

 Sometimes a thought arises, the world which we live in is not fair.
 There are many things outside our control, but still we measure everyone with the same scale.
 Let's explore "unfairness" in this post.

 The biggest thing which has the most impact on our lives & which is completely outside our control is - our birthplace and the family we will be raised in.
+It's the ultimate <a href="https://prashantkikani.com/blog/luck" target="_blank">lottery</a>.
 Your life trajectory will be far different if you were born in a wealthy and educated family in a developed country, compared to a poor family in a developed country which believes in crazy superstitions.

 And it's not just about the wealthiness and background of the family, their mindset and thinking patterns also matters a lot for your growth.
 And then comes our brothers/sisters - our buddies with which we spend all of our childhood and adolescence.
 The list doesn't end there, there are lots of other things which impact our lives and are outside of our control.